joaovitoriasilva/endurain/README.md

  - Multi-user
  - Create/edit/delete users
  - Basic admin and regular user profiles that adapt the interface
- - Import activities using .gpx files
+ - Import activities manually or using bulk import (.gpx and .fit files supported)
- - Bulk import for activity files
  - Connect with Strava and retrieve activities and gear from Strava
  - Feed with user activities, current user week stats and month stats
  - Feed with followers activities